mariehuynh/getsetworkshop/hardware.md

 # Hardware

-How many of you have taken a computer class?

 Before we get to the coding, let’s talk about what the parts of the computer are.
 Obviously, there’s a monitor in front of you,